Covid-19 Bereavement Support

 For children who would usually find comfort in continuing with their regular routines, such as attending school, other activities or simply playing with their friends, this adds additional confusion and frustration; they may become more unsettled and overwhelmed by their big feelings and as loving parents/carers it can be difficult to know how to deal with this or where to turn for support, especially when faced with managing your own grief.

-Our 6-week Bereavement Support Programme
+Our 8-week Bereavement Support Programme

 So how will you support me?

 Reaching out is the first step.
 A phone call with one of our team will allow us to tailor support to meet your families’ needs, to find out what is best for you during this very difficult time.
-For an idea of how it works see below.

-The programme is designed to;
+Our support is designed to;

 help you to understand and develop new ways to respond to your child's big feelings.